nickson-jose/vsdstdcelldesign/README.md

 ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/openlane.flow.1.png?raw=true)

-# Introduction to basic Physical Design flow
+# Introduction to Physical Design flow
 Place and Route (PnR) is the core of any physical design flow and OpenLANE integrates into it several key open source tools which perform each of the respective stages of PnR.
 Below are the stages and the respective tools (in ()) that are called by openlane for the functionalities as described:
 - Synthesis